-This is your chance to read about each of the dwarf’s physical description, likes, dislikes, goals, etc. This character information gives each dwarf a backstory and personality.
+This is your chance to read about the physical description, likes, dislikes, goals, etc. for each dwarf.
+This character information gives each dwarf a backstory and personality.

 Once prepared, you embark on the new world.
 The wagon, loaded with a menagerie of animals and barrels of seeds and ale, reaches the location you selected previously.
 There, the colonists cut down trees, collect herbs and berries, and dig their underground fortress.

 You’ll command the dwarfs to undertake many different activities: digging tunnels, cutting down trees, building workshops and furniture; planting crops (e.g., plump helmets, a type of mushroom), forming a military, trading, and creating artwork.

 For me, thinking about where to put the mushroom gardens, library, tavern, and living quarters are my favorite part.
 A large and well-designed fortress might look like the following by Grateful42 on Imgur.

 Dwarf Fortress is a deep game and it can seem impenetrable at first.
 It’s okay though, don’t be put off by the blinking barrels and encroaching spider monkeys.
 There are a LOT of helpful resources for new players.

 The Dwarf Fortress Wiki is a great place to start.
 The Wiki has a Quickstart Guide and information about the three game modes.
 The site also contains information about various types of mods.